smwu/baysc/README.md

 We provide an example dataset from the National Health and Nutrition Examination Survey (NHANES) that includes multivariate categorical dietary intake data as well as binary hypertension data for low-income women in the United States.
 Survey sampling weights and information on stratification and clustering are included to allow for adjustment for survey design when conducting estimation and inference.

-A simulated dataset named `sim_data` is also provided to help with familiarization of the package, and simulation functions `simulate_pop()` and `simulate_samp()` are available for creating example data population and survey sample data for simulation studies, with more information provided in the "[Simulating Data](vignettes/simulating_data.pdf)" vignette.

 <div id='id-section5'/>

 ## Example